xingao0803/demo-multi-builds/README.md

 * Install in Jenkins the "Pipeline Utility Steps": plugin, which is necessary to parse Yaml

-* Generate ad upload all recipes and packages to Artifactory repository at first
+* Generate and upload all recipes and packages to Artifactory repository at first

     + Run it locally
     ```